Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 According to Klag et col. (1992, 1993) the overall mortality rate is about 29%.

-In any case, the prognosis should always be restrained and depend on the adequacy of the pharmacological correction of the condition.
+In any case, the prognosis should always be restrained and depend on the adequacy of pharmacological correction of the condition.

 Immunosuppressants